 The first "Product Liability Risk Retention Act" was introduced in 1979, and an amended version became P.L.
 97-45 in 1981.
 Its origin can be traced to an interagency task force created by the White House in 19757 to examine difficulties in the availability of product liability insurance.
 Among the proposals discussed by the task force's report was the possible creation of alternatives to the traditional insurance market.
-The 1981 act was relatively narrow, limiting risk retention groups and risk purchasing groups to insurance covering product liability8 as well as completed operations liability.9 The 1981 act also limited members of these groups to "product manufacturers, wholesalers, distributors and retailers."
-Risk retention groups had to be chartered, and thus regulated, as an insurer in one of the United States, including the District of Columbia, or in Bermuda or the Cayman Islands.
-The act specifically exempted risk retention groups from most regulation by any state in which they operate, aside from the chartering state.
+The 1981 act was relatively narrow, limiting risk retention groups and risk purchasing groups to insurance covering product liability8 as well as completed operations liability.9 The 1981 act also limited members of these groups to "product manufacturers, wholesalers, distributors and retailers."10 Risk retention groups had to be chartered, and thus regulated, as an insurer in one of the United States, including the District of Columbia, or in Bermuda or the Cayman Islands.11 The act specifically exempted risk retention groups from most regulation by any state in which they operate, aside from the chartering state.
 This federal exemption, however, did not cover laws that were not specific to the business of insurance, such as fraud or deceptive practice laws.
 The act also preempted any state laws preventing risk purchasing groups from purchasing the same narrow range of insurance as that allowed to be offered by risk retention groups.

-6For more information on the optional federal chartering issue, see CRS Report RL31982, Optional Federal Chartering for Insurers: History and Background of Insurance Regulation, by Carolyn Cobb.
+6 For more information on the optional federal chartering issue, see CRS Report RL32789, Insurance Regulation: Issues and Background, by Baird Webel.

-7Interagency Task Force on Product Liability.
-Its final report was published by the Department of Commerce in 1977 (NTIS PB-273-320).
+7 Interagency Task Force on Product Liability.
+Its final report was published by the (continued...)